Monday, July 7, 2025

 [divider]

-That being said, which movies would make your list?
+That being said, what movie escapes would make your list?
 Here are the one’s that made ours (Keep in mind we all have different criteria for our lists as well):

 JD